 The Change Makers Independent Project is ideal if you have a particular interest in global issues and have an idea or topic of special interest that you would like to explore in some depth.
 The module consists of independent study, supervised by a Change Makers Teaching Fellow who will meet with you on a regular basis to discuss progress.
 The topic and design of the project must be agreed before the module commences and should be of sufficient scope to allow you to complete an in-depth analysis of your chosen area.

 At the start of the module, you will be helped to develop a proposal that details the topic, your research question or objective and the mechanism by which you wish to complete your project and be assessed.
 You will be given lots of ideas and shown different examples of the types of work you could produce – the key is to find a topic you are really interested in.
 If you already have your own clear ideas, we will work to incorporate them fully into a project that meets the module description.
 You will develop your own timetable and meeting schedule in discussion with your supervisor and then begin work on your project.
 Although this is an independent project, you will have the support of your tutor and the cohort of Change Makers Independent Project students to share ideas and peer feedback with.
 This module provides you with the opportunity to investigate an idea that you are passionate about, whether or not it is related to your main degree course.

-*The module specification below is subject to final committee approval and is therefore subject to change.*
+*The module specification above is subject to final committee approval and is therefore subject to change.*